Max Vernon (police officer): Iranian embassy siege

 Vernon later stated that he did not attempt to build any kind of rapport with the hostage takers, but merely aimed to keep the lines of communication open for as long as possible.
 He found that the longer the siege continued the more advantages he held, noting of the hostage takers that "they don't talk to anybody else, they become quite reliant on you".
 By the sixth day, 5 May, Vernon, who later stated "my biggest weapon has always been to be in a position where I can usually talk most people into something or most people out of something", felt he was close to persuading the gunmen to surrender.
 However that day one of the hostages, the embassy's chief press officer, Abbas Lavasani, was shot by the gunmen.
 Vernon thought that Lavasani was determined to become a martyr and had intentionally provoked the hostage takers by insulting them verbally and through writing on the embassy's walls.
 The killing set in motion the SAS assault on the embassy.

 Vernon continued to talk to Salim in an attempt to distract the hostage takers from the preparations being made for the assault.
 Vernon noted that "I knew he was going to be killed even as I talked to him" but also "that [it] didn't bother me at all.
 It might sound cold, but they'd killed somebody and terrorised 26 people".
 Vernon's tactics changed, now promising that all of the gunmen's demands would be met including safe passage to an airport.

 The assault started at 7.23 pm on 5 May.
 Vernon heard, over the telephone, the sound of a window being broken and someone saying "something's going on".
 He continued to distract Salim, asking him who he would like to drive their transport to the airport.
 Vernon heard the remainder of the 11-minute raid over the telephone.
 Five of the six gunmen were killed (one was arrested) and 19 of the 20 remaining hostages were rescued (one was killed in the cross fire).

 Vernon said he felt no joy at the end of the siege and sat in the corner of his negotiation room and cried, afterwards stating "I had no idea why.
 I wasn't feeling sorry for anybody.
 I wasn't worried about the SAS.
 I just couldn't stop crying" and "I felt I had failed.
 People had died.
 We were meant to talk them out without any shooting.
 I was in abject misery".
 He later said of the crying episode that "I was very ashamed of it I tried to keep it quiet".
 Vernon received no formal post-event support or counselling.
-He drove home after the siege, but noted that he could recall none of the journey and that he thought he was in no fit state to drive a vehicle.
+He drove home in his Citroen DS after the siege, but noted that he could recall none of the journey and that he thought he was in no fit state to drive a vehicle.